 We need to be thoughtful about what we share or say that may hurt others.

-The safety of our community – and the safety of young people in particular – is our most important responsibility.
-We want you to feel safe and supported online, but we know that cyberbullying can get in the way and create negative experiences.
+Keeping Instagram and Facebook safe and positive places for self-expression is important to us -- people will only be comfortable sharing if they feel safe.
+But, we know that cyberbullying can get in the way and create negative experiences.
 That’s why at Instagram and Facebook, we’re committed to leading the fight against cyberbullying.

 Since hundreds of millions of people share ideas on Twitter, it’s no surprise that we don’t all agree.
 That’s one of the benefits because we can all learn from respectful disagreements and discussions.